Geoogolla/enterprise-docs/docs/designer-guide/manage-content/reports/edit-report.md

 This XML editor provides a user-friendly interface for you to make necessary modifications to the reports in  the Report Server.
 This means you can make necessary changes to the report without downloading it and using a separate text editor.

-1. Click the `Actions` button in the Reports grid context menu and choose `Edit As XML` to edit the Report as XML.
+1. Click the `Actions` button in the Reports grid context menu and choose `Edit As XML` to edit the Report in XML.

     ![Edit report in XML](/static/assets/on-premise/images/manage-content/manage-reports/edit-report-xml.png)